alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 * EGO Integration: If you want to automatically send discoveries to EGO, you need to enter your EGO login and API key [[EGO Integration|EGO integration with EDDiscovery]], and choose the sync directions you want to use.

-* Frontier Companion API: Not currently active due to Frontier change of access method.

-If you wish, give your Frontier account log in details here (which is saved in encrypted form) and EDDiscovery will obtain information from the Frontier servers.
-This is used primarily to obtain [[Market Data Panel|Using the Market Data Panel]] and drives that panels information.

 * Inara Integration: To integrate EDD with [[Inara|Inara integration with EDDiscovery]], fill out this section.

+* Commander specific options.
+Where your home system is, where to open the map map on, the default zoom of the map, and the default colour to use for 3d map route traces.

+# Theme

+See [[configuring ED theme|Configuring the look of EDDiscovery]] for how to change the look of EDDiscovery

 # History Options

-* Show UI Events in History.
-Certain UI events are reported to EDD by ED.
-These occur frequently and are not really useful historically.
-Click on this to show them in history.

 * Number Rows Latest Entry Highest: By default 1 is the latest entry.
 If you prefer it the other way around, click this.

 * Display Game time instead of local time: Display UTC game time instead of your local time.

+# Web Server

+* Settings for the web server.
+This allows configuration to enable or disable the web server, to set theTCP port to serve on, and a test button which launches your browser on the web page.
+See [[Web Server|Web Server]]

+# Interaction

+* Key to Activate transparent windows : If you have the window set to no response when the cursor hovers over it (via the 'T' control on the top right) you need to press a key to get the window to activate.
+Define the key here.

+# Memory

 * Only read essential Entries : If you have a very large history, EDD can go slow due to the effort of reading it all.
 Use this to indicate that only essential entries older than X days should be loaded.
 Default is disabled.

 * Define essential items (Not shown above yet) - define what you mean by essential items.
 Using nothing means that EDD will only read entries up to the time limit above.
 This allows you to limit memory usage.

-# Theme

-See [[configuring ED theme|Configuring the look of EDDiscovery]] for how to change the look of EDDiscovery

-# 3D Map Settings

-You can configure some information that 3D Maps needs before starting here:

-* Home System: What system do you want to call home?

-* Open Centred on: Either home system or last History Grid selection

-* Default Zoom: Select the zoom to use when opening.
-Use the map itself to find out your preferred zoom and then enter it here.

-* Default Map Colour: New FSD journal entries are assigned this colour to show on 3D Map.

-# Window Options

-* Key to Activate transparent windows : If you have the window set to no response when the cursor hovers over it (via the 'T' control on the top right) you need to press a key to get the window to activate.
-Define the key here.

-* Show notification area icon : show a notification icon in the notification area.

-* Minimize to notification area icon : when minimised, don't show a task bar icon, instead just show a notification area icon.

-* Redraw the screen during resizing : turn off if you have a 80486!

-* Keep on Top: Keep window on top

-* Panel List Sorted Alphanumerically: Instead of in groupings.
-Effects drop down panel lists and the selector tab.
-You need to restart to make this apply everywhere.

 # EDSM/EDDB Control